 Areas of improvement

-The planning and prepping is done, and it’s time to implement the strategy and take it to the people.
-There are multiple different intranet needs analysis techniques you can use to collect employee opinions and assess your company’s intranet software needs.
+The planning and prepping are done, and it’s time to implement the intranet strategy and take it to the people.
+There are multiple different intranet analysis techniquesyou can use to collect employee opinions and assess your company’s intranet software needs.
 To get an accurate sampling across your enterprise, you want to utilize multiple techniques to avoid any bias or unclear results.
 Take a look at the techniques and think of what will work best for your business’s working style, but we are going to recommend and highlight interviews, surveys, and field studies.

 Creating an online survey will most likely be the most efficient method for surveys and will set you up to analyze the data efficiently.
 But, surveys can yield biased results if your sample size is too low.